\

 - Rick Mohr includes some of his musical compositions on his web site.

-- Ethan Hazzard-Watkins lists some of his tunes along with information about his tune book on his web site.
+- Ethan Hazzard-Watkins lists more than two dozen tunes along with information about his tune book on his web site.
+Change of URL (April 10, 2018)

 - There's a start to a list of contra dance